paulnguyen/cmpe172/labs/lab3/README.md

 ## Part 1 -- Spring Gumball on Docker

-### Project Dependencies - Note that the proect was initialized with Spring Boot as follows:
+### Project Dependencies - Note that the project was initialized with Spring Boot as follows:

 ![spring-gumball-initializr](images/spring-gumball-initializr.png)